f5alliances/f5_provisioner/docker/README.md

 For frequently asked questions see the [FAQ](../docs/faq.md)

-# More info on what is happening
+# More Info On What Is Happening

 The `provision_lab.yml` playbook creates a work bench for each student, configures them for password authentication, and creates an inventory file for each user with their IP's and credentials.
 An instructor inventory file is also created in the current directory which will let the instructor access the nodes of any student.
 This file will be called `instructor_inventory.txt`